AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 ## Get credentials

-> Dynamics 365 supports several deployment and authentication scenarios.
-This tutorial assumes Dynamics 365 Online and Server-to-Server authentication with an application user.
+> Dataverse / Dynamics 365 supports several deployment and authentication scenarios.
+This tutorial assumes Dataverse / Dynamics 365 Online and Server-to-Server authentication with an application user.

-Connecting to Dataverse or Dynamics 365 Online Web API means several things:

-1. Creating an app registration in Azure Active Directory and client secret (application password), granting it permissions
-2. Creating an application user in CRM and associating it with the newly created app registration
-3. Using app registration ID and client secret to get a token from Azure Active Directory

-Create a new app registration in Azure Active Directory, go to app registration *API permissions.* Add a new permission, *Access Common Data Service as organization users.* Then go to *Certificates & secrets* and create a new client secret. **On Save, copy the displayed key for further use -- it will only be shown once.**

-Copy the Application ID as well.
-This, and the password created moments before, comprise the credentials required for successful authentication

-Next step is to create an application user in CRM.
-Go to the [Admin center](https://admin.powerplatform.microsoft.com/), navigate to your environment's Settings / Users.
-Switch to the *Application Users* view, hit **New**, switch to the *"Application User"* form, as can be seen [here](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-multi-tenant-server-server-authentication#manually-create-a--application-user).
-Fill in the *Application ID* which you saved before, as well as *Full Name* and *Primary Email* fields, then save the user.
-Associate the user with relevant security roles, for example "System Administrator" and "Delegate".
-Feel free to create custom security roles which suit your use case best.
+To create application id and client secret or certificate you need to complete the following steps:

+1. [Register an app](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-an-application) in Azure Active Directory.
+During the registration select **Accounts in this organizational directory only** as Supported account types.
+Stop the walkthrough after the step when the app is registered, do not add redirect URI or change platform settings.
+Copy Application (client) ID and set it aside.
+2. [Add client secret credentials](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-credentials).
+You can use either client secret or certificate.
+If using the secret make sure to copy and set it aside.
+If using certificate, make sure you have a certificate file (.cer) and its password protected copy (.pfx).
+3. Create an application user in Dataverse by following [these instructions](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user).
+Make sure to [assign roles](https://docs.microsoft.com/power-platform/admin/manage-application-users#manage-roles-for-an-application-user) to the user.

 ## Set authentication keys